Gunnison Valley Opens to Tourists: To Mask or Not To Mask?

 Update: As of 6/8/2020 anyone indoors in a public space or in a situation where 6′ of social distance can not be maintained is required to wear a mask in Gunnison County.

-Colorado Summer Vacation 2020: There are some in the Gunnison Valley who feel that were it not for government intervention in the form of safer-at-home orders and other safety directives, businesses would be enjoying a more normal business season.
+Colorado Summer Vacation 2020: There are some in the Gunnison Valley who feel that, were it not for government intervention in the form of safer-at-home orders and other safety directives, businesses would be enjoying a more normal business season.
 There is nothing I read suggesting this is true.

-91% would not go to a movie theater that was opened to capacity.
+91% would not go to a movie theater that was open to capacity.
 70% will not take a commercial flight.
 73% do not feel comfortable in a restaurant, though that number drops to 46% dining outdoors.
 67% will not go to an outside concert.
 58% will not rent a vacation home.
-Even in a relatively controlled environment, like hosting a dinner or attending a dinner at someone else’s home, people are fearful with 64% and 59% replying they would not.
+Even in a relatively controlled environment, like hosting a dinner or attending a dinner at someone else’s home, people are fearful, with 64% and 59% replying they would not.

 In the entire Slate survey, only going to the beach or a national park‚ was seen as positive for most.
 58% replied yes, to 28% no. The balance of the responses were don’t know.